 Fat vs. Calories

+If you're truly concerned with determining fat grams burned, consider the following equations.
 To burn 1 gram of fat, you need to burn 9 calories from fat.
-Since moderate-intensity exercise, such as walking, hiking, dancing or moderate bicycling, burns roughly 140 to 185 calories in 30 minutes, you can estimate that 50 to 60 percent of those calories comes from fat.
+Since moderate-intensity exercise such as moderate bicycling, burns roughly 210 to 311 calories in 30 minutes, you can estimate that 50 to 60 percent of those calories comes from fat.

 The key is to burn more calories than you take in.
-As long as you're not severely limiting your caloric intake and causing your metabolism to rebel and slow down, you'll lose fat if you create a calorie deficit.
+As long as you're not severely limiting your caloric intake below 1,200 calories per day for women or below 1,800 for men, and causing your metabolism to rebel and slow down, you'll lose fat if you create a calorie deficit.
 Watch what you eat, particularly the number of total calories and the overall quality of your food and beverage choices.

 - Centers for Disease Control and Prevention: Physical Activity for a Healthy Weight

-- Centers for Disease Control and Prevention: General Physical Activities Defined by Level of Intensity
+- Centers for Disease Control and Prevention: "General Physical Activities Defined by Level of Intensity"